 In the bowl of a stand mixer fitted with the dough hook attachment, add the milk mixture.
 Add 2 cups of the flour, and the salt, cardamom, and 1 of the eggs.
 Mix until combined.

 Add 3 more cups of the flour and stir until it is completely incorporated.
 Add the remaining 1 cup of flour a little at a time until the dough forms a ball and is no longer super sticky when lightly touched.
 You might not need the entire last cup of flour.

 Transfer dough to a large oiled bowl, cover it with plastic wrap, and let it rise in a warm spot until doubled in size, about 1 hour.

 Punch down the dough and knead for 1-2 minutes on a floured surface, and let rest for 10 minutes.

 Divide the dough into six equal balls.
 Roll each ball into a rope, about 38 cm long.
 Line up three dough ropes side by side on the counter in front of you.
 Pinch the top edges together and gently braid the three ropes into a loaf.
 When you reach the end, pinch the bottom edges together and tuck it beneath the loaf.
 Repeat with the other three dough ropes to make a second loaf.

 Place each loaf on a parchment-lined baking sheet, and let it rise for 30 minutes.

 Preheat the oven to 190 degrees C.

 To make an egg wash, whisk the remaining 1 egg and the milk together.
-Brush the top and sides of both loaves with the egg wash and then sprinkle each loaf with 1 tablespoon pearl sugar if you want.
+Brush the top and sides of both loaves with the egg wash and then sprinkle each loaf with pearl sugar or sliced almonds if you want.